bbc/psammead/scripts/talos/README.md

 Simorgh uses `inspectpack` which checks if there are any duplicate package bundles in our application, if packages are duplicated they will not be accepted and will be flagged.

-Talos solves this issue as it ensures the package version is the same across the whole application (Psammead).
+Talos solves this issue as it ensures the package version is the same across the whole monorepo of packages (Psammead).

 ## Manual Usage